Home Work in Australia Work in Construction in Australia

 If you want to work in the construction industry during your WHV, it is entirely possible.
 However, you will need to obtain the White Card (see start of article).

 In any case, you’ll need to speak a minimum of English to understand the safety instructions and rules applied on site.
 The building trades are open to both men and women.
-There are many women (particularly Australian) working as traffic controllers in Australia.
+There are many women working as traffic controllers in Australia.

 If you’re aiming for a particular job, then you’ll probably need to take a training course, such as forklift driver or traffic controller.